dgaydukov/cert-aws/sa/files/sa.md

 EC2 Instance Connect - command line tool to ssh to your ec2 using iam permission (so you can ssh either with ssh key or with iam permission)
 Under-the-hood Instance Connect API pushes a one-time-use SSH public key to the instance metadata where it remains for 60 seconds, you should have iam policy (`ec2-instance-connect:SendSSHPublicKey`) to allow push public SSH key
 On the ec2 where instance connect installed, ssh daemon search for public key in instance metadata.
 On the client side you can use `mssh` command to connect to ec2 or you can use it to publish your public key and connect using `ssh` utility.
+EBS-optimized instance - add dedicated throughput between ec2 & ebs, and improve performance for ebs volume (not all instances support it).
+In CF you can set `EbsOptimized: true` to enable ebs optimized ec2.
+Each ebs-optimized instance has [IOPS limit](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-optimized.html).
+So even if you use RAID 0, once you achieve IOPS limit, your RAID 0 can't add more IOPS.
+So when you create RAID 0, make sure you do not create an array that exceeds the available bandwidth of your EC2 instance, cause once you reach limit you can't add more IOPS.
+When you use RAID 0 you should use instance with most bandwidth with ebs, so choose either ebs-optimized or 10GB network connection ec2.

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.